 It was idiotic and it was ignorant, but I was a product of my environment.
 It’s no excuse for comments like this, but it’s up to each one of us to grow beyond the confines of our upbringing and discover the truth for ourselves.

-No matter who you are, our environments directly affects our perspective of the world, ourselves, and other people.
+No matter who you are, our environments directly affect our perspective of the world, ourselves, and other people.
 Be it open-mindedness or a closed-mindedness.
 Travel helped me transcend those negative boundaries.

 As I mentioned above, solo travel forces you out of your comfort zone so you can meet new people and have more enriching cultural experiences to show you how different the world is from the media.